 - 1 pint heavy whipping cream

-- Chop cranberries with a food processor.
+- Chop 12 ounces cranberries with a food processor.
 Not too finely.

-- In a bowl, mix cranberries with the sugar, crushed pineapple and walnuts.
-Place this mixture in fridge for one hour for flavors to meld and sugar to dissolve completely.
+- In a bowl, mix the chopped cranberries with 1 cup sugar, 8 ounces crushed pineapple and ½ cup chopped walnuts.
+Place this mixture in the fridge for one hour for flavors to meld and sugar to dissolve completely.

 - Remove cranberry mixture from refrigerator.
 Set aside.

-- Beat the whipping cream into stiff peaks.
+- Beat the 1 pint of heavy whipping cream into stiff peaks.

-- Add the marshmallows to the cranberry mixture, until thoroughly incorporated into the mix.
+- Add 1 to 2 cups mini marshmallows to the cranberry mixture, until thoroughly incorporated into the mix.